MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Summary and conclusions

-\end{enumerate} Further complementary studies on the AGN fraction in dwarf galaxy mergers using a more extended survey such as DESI, which contains dwarf AGN candidates at 2.5-5 magnitudes fainter and at 10 times further in redshift than those detected in SDSS \citep{Pucha2024}, will provide more complete and statistically robust results.
-Furthermore, these studies can be expanded to investigate the AGN (and dual AGN) prevalence and activity in both the dwarf and massive galaxy regimes at different redshifts and considering different factors (e.g. environment, morphology, etc.).
-This will be crucial to have a more complete and precise model of the AGN-merger relation and the influence of the environment on AGN activity.
-In addition, the sample used in this work contains 17 dual AGN candidates (such as the one displayed in Fig.~\ref{fig:BPT_example}), for 12 of which a detailed analysis including awarded Chandra X-ray observations and VLBI radio observations will be presented in a fore-coming paper.
-The results from these works will provide key constraints on the mass of seed black holes, which is necessary to determine the SMBH formation scenario.
+\end{enumerate} Further complementary studies on the AGN fraction in dwarf galaxy mergers using a more extended survey, such as DESI, which contains dwarf AGN candidates at 2.5-5 magnitudes fainter and ten times farther in redshift than those detected in SDSS \citep{Pucha2024}, will provide more complete and statistically robust results.
+Moreover, surveys with a greater depth would greatly help in reducing or even preventing population biases, such as the one described in Sect.~\ref{sec:low_mass_end}.
+At the same time, the vast amount of available galaxies in DESI would allow these studies to be expanded to investigate the AGN (and dual AGN) prevalence and the activity in both the dwarf and massive galaxy regimes at different redshifts and to consider different factors (e.g., environment, morphology) simultaneously.
+This will be crucial to obtaining a more complete and precise model of the AGN-merger relation and the influence of the environment on AGN activity.

+In addition, the sample used in this work contains 17 dual AGN candidates (such as the one displayed in Fig.~\ref{fig:BPT_example}).
+For 12 of these, a detailed analysis including awarded Chandra X-ray observations and VLBI radio observations will be presented in a forthcoming paper.

+The results from these upcoming works will not only expand our understanding of galaxy evolution, but will also provide key constraints on the mass of seed BHs.
+This is necessary to determine the SMBH formation scenario.

 \begin{appendix}